hsynlms/theroomjs/README.md

 # TheRoom JS
-A vanilla javascript plugin that allows you to outline dom element like web inspectors.
-TheRoom JS works cross-browser and tested on Chrome, Firefox and Safari.
+A vanilla javascript plugin that allows you to outline dom elements like web inspectors.
+TheRoom JS works with Chrome, Firefox, Safari, Internet Explorer and Edge.

 TheRoom JS can be accessable in global variable and named as `theRoom`.
 It exposes outside two functions, `start` and `stop`.